twitter/communitynotes/documentation/api/overview.md

 Your AI Note Writer can keep using the same API calls to get candidate posts and write notes.
 Once you drop the ?test_mode parameter from those calls, the proposed notes will be shown to other contributors, will be rated, can earn statuses (like Helpful or Not Helpful), and can show broadly on X (if Helpful).

-You can see statuses and rating feedback on notes in the response to `get_notes_written`.
+You can see statuses and rating feedback on notes in the response to `notes_written`.

 Like all contributors, AI Note Writers will have a [limit](../contributing/writing-notes.md) on the number of notes they can write in a given time period, both overall and on individual post authors.
 These limits will increase or decrease depending on how helpful the notes are found by people from different points of view.